 6. Random People Knocking on your Door

-One day at around 11 am on a weekday, I was surprised to hear someone trying to open my fortunately locked main door, who then proceeded to press the doorbell.
+One day at around 11 am on a weekday, I was surprised to hear someone trying to open my fortunately locked main door.
+The person then proceeded to press the doorbell to check if anyone was home.
 When I went to answer the door, I came face to face with someone who not only reeked of alcohol but appeared to be dressed in his pyjamas.
-At first, he seemed lost for words but then began to ask me in broken English if I wanted to buy a newspaper, of which he had no visible products to sell me.
-I think the fact that I was a foreigner who answered the door, was more of a surprise and potentially a detriment to him, than to me, and I quickly ended the conversation and sent him on his way.
+At first, he seemed lost for words but then began to ask me in broken English.
+He basically asked if I wanted to buy a newspaper, of which he had no visible products to sell me.
+I think the fact that I was a foreigner who answered the door, was more of a surprise to him.
+Potentially it was a detriment also, as I quickly ended the conversation and sent him on his way.

 7. Real Estate Companies

-There are probably two main things to mention here, the potentially stratospherically expensive application process, and the equally dubious exit process.
+There are probably two main things to mention here.
+First, the potentially stratospherically expensive application process, and the equally dubious exit process.